eduard-keilmann/eduard-keilmann.github.io/index.md

 If you are interested in a little more personal information about me, you can find some [here](about_me.md).

 ![Lagoon Nebula](lagoon.jpg)
 Lagoon nebula as measured by the Hubble Space Telescope.
-To me the most beautiful image of the sky.
+For me, the most beautiful image of the sky.
 Image Credit: NASA
 <br>